rdegges/rdegges-blog/articles/2011/devops-django-part-1-goals.md

-% DevOps Django - Part 1 - Goals
+Title: DevOps Django - Part 1 - Goals
-%
+Date: 2011-12-05 18:25
-%
+Author: Randall Degges

-# DevOps Django - Part 1 - Goals
+Tags: programming, python, devops, django

 A little over a month ago I published an article ([Deploying Django][]) describing the state of [Django][] deployment.
 If you don't want to read the